XackiGiFF/TapToDo/README.md

 -  /t delall | da
 - /t list | ls | l

-You can set your macros on any block
+You can set your macros on any block position like in old version of plugin